One of the many confusing aspects of buying a new TV is trying to understand the technical specifications that the TV manufacturers tell us.

 Motion blur on a TV occurs where the image appears to go blurry when there is quick movement on the screen.
 This is especially noticeable with sports content.

-It is a misunderstood issue because the motion blur that you see is caused by several different factors:
+It is a misunderstood issue because the motion blur that you see can be caused by several different factors:

 In a modern TV panel, there are a couple of ways to try and fix the effect of motion blur.
 They are our old friends - motion interpolation and backlight scanning.
 We have discussed these already further up the page.
 While higher refresh rates can help to make these techniques more effective, they are just a small part of the whole problem of TV motion blur reduction.